tedivm/slack_proxy/README.md

 ## Sending Messages with the Slack Incoming Webhooks API

 This proxy passes messages directly to the [Slack Incoming Webhooks API](https://api.slack.com/messaging/webhooks), without modification.
 The only thing developers have to do is point their request at this service instead of the `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX` URL.

+## Docker

+This application can be found as a prebuild docker container on [docker hub](https://hub.docker.com/repository/docker/tedivm/slack_proxy).